isomerpages/moe-eastspringpri/_about-us/School Information/School Rules & Regulation.md

 5.7&nbsp;&nbsp;&nbsp; Students must assemble promptly as soon as the end-of recess blinkers are switched on.

 **6. Personal Belongings**

-*   Students are responsible for their own belongings at all times.
+6.1&nbsp;&nbsp;&nbsp; Students are responsible for their own belongings at all times.
+Students should label their personal belongings (like water bottle, pencil case, shoes, wallets, bags, food containers, etc) with their names and classes.

-*   Students should label their personal belongings (like water bottle, pencil case, shoes, wallets, bags, food containers, etc) with their names and classes.
+6.2&nbsp;&nbsp;&nbsp; Students are NOT to bring any items that would disrupt the learning process such as toys and games.

-*   Students are NOT to bring any items that would disrupt the learning process such as toys and games.
+6.3&nbsp;&nbsp;&nbsp; Students are strongly discouraged from bringing mobile phones/smart wrist watches to school.
+All communication devices such as mobiles phones/smart wrist watches **must** be switched off during school hours.

-*   All hand-phones are to be switched off during school hours.
+6.4&nbsp;&nbsp;&nbsp; All students are not allowed to have in their possession any weapon.
+They are also not allowed to bring any weapon-like item which can be used or intended to be used to cause harm to others.